EdDuarte/website/content/posts/time-series-analysis-platform.md

 "Adnan, M., Just, M., and Baillie, L. (2016).
 Investigating time series visualisations to improve the user experience.
 In Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems, CHI ’16, pages 5444–5455, New York, NY, USA.
 ACM.", "Bader, A., Kopp, O., and Falkenthal, M. (2017).
 Survey and comparison of open source time series databases.
 In Mitschang, B., Nicklas, D., Leymann, F., Schning, H., Herschel, M., Teubner, J., Hrder, T., Kopp, O., and Wieland, M., editors, Datenbanksysteme fr Business, Technologie und Web (BTW 2017) - Workshopband, pages 249–268, Bonn.
 Gesellschaft fr Informatik e.V.", "Bar-Or, A., Healey, J., Kontothanassis, L., and Thong, J. M. V. (2004).
 Biostream: a system architecture for real-time processing of physiological signals.
 In The 26th Annual International Conference of the IEEE Engineering in Medicine and Biology Society, volume 2, pages 3101–3104.", "Blount, M., Ebling, M., Eklund, J., James, A., Mcgregor, C., Percival, N., Smith, K., and Sow, D. (2010).
 Real-time analysis for intensive care: Development and deployment of the artemis analytic system.
-IEEEEngineeringinMedicineandBiologyMagazine, 29(2):110–118.", "Cleveland, W. S. and McGill, R. (1984).
+IEEE Engineering in Medicine and Biology Magazine, 29(2):110–118.", "Cleveland, W. S. and McGill, R. (1984).
 Graphical perception: Theory, experimentation, and application to the development of graphical methods.
 Journal of the American Statistical Association, 79(387):531–554.", "Eltabakh, M. Y., Aref, W. G., Elmagarmid, A. K., Ouzzani, M., and Silva, Y. N. (2009).
 Supporting annotations on relations.
 In Proceedings of the 12th International Conference on Extending Database Technology: Advances in Database Technology, EDBT ’09, pages 379–390, New York, NY, USA.
 ACM.", "Fielding, R. (2000).
 Representational state transfer.
 Architectural Styles and the Design of Netowork-based Software Architecture, pages 76–85.",